Jaya the Cat

-Jaya The Cat is a Dutch/American reggae/ska/punk rock band originating from Boston, Massachusetts, but currently based in Amsterdam.
+Jaya the Cat is a Dutch/American reggae/ska/punk rock band originating from Boston, United States, but currently based in Amsterdam, Netherlands.
 The band formed in 1998 and has released four full-length studio albums, one independent release and one live album.

 History

 Jaya The Cat was founded in the late 1990s by Geoff Lagadec (vocals/guitar), Dave Smith (guitar/vocals), Hugh Brockmyre (drums) and Ben Murphy (bass/vocals) in Boston, Massachusetts.
 Their first recording "O'Farrell" was an independent release that gained much attention and got them their first record deal on Gold Circle Records.
 Their first major release album Basement Style was recorded at Slaughterhouse studios in Amherst, Massachusetts with studio drummer and longtime friend of Murphy's JJ O'Connell.
 It was received well among critics and fans and gained attention in the northeast and southwest of the United States, but really began to pick up steam in Europe.
 After drummer David "The Germ" Germain (formerly with Shadows Fall) joined the band they began touring the US on the Vans Warped Tour and Europe.

-In 2001, the band arrived in the Netherlands to play the Lowlands Festival, and in 2003 they recorded a live album, Ernesto’s Burning.
+In 2001, the band arrived in the Netherlands to play the Lowlands Festival, and in 2003 they recorded a live album, Ernesto's Burning.
 After the release of the second studio album First Beer of a New Day, Dave Smith (guitar) and Ben Murphy (bass) quit the band.
 Shortly afterwards, Smith and Murphy formed the American rock/punk/country band Ragged Old Flag.
 The remaining members of Jaya the Cat decided to move to Amsterdam where they teamed up with Jan Jaap "Jay" Onverwagt (bass, ex-Green Lizard) and Alejandro Londoño (guitar, Cultura Tres) to continue their efforts from Europe.

 In 2005, Brian Tjon Ajong (guitar, also ex-Green Lizard) joined the band to replace Londoño.
 Shortly after, Jordi Nieuwenburg replaced Tjon Ajong on guitar and Onverwagt, who had moved on to play keyboards for the band, was replaced by Steven Brautigam on bass.

 The band's third album More Late Night Transmissions With... was released on November 16, 2007, by I Scream Records.
 More Late Night's sound is considerably more laidback compared to their previous releases, drawing more on reggae influences than the previous two albums.
 More Late Night Transmissions With... was re-issued by Bomber Music in April 2014, on CD and green vinyl.